-For time immemorial snakes have been portrayed as evil and deceptive when in reality, nothing could be further from the truth.
+For time immemorial snakes have been portrayed as evil and deceptive.
+But in reality, nothing could be further from the truth.

-Most Snakes are Just Defending Themselves
+Most Snakes Are Just Defending Themselves

 - rattle their tails